Vishram Patil murder case: Murder

 G. N. Patil was nominated by the Maharashtra Pradesh Congress Committee to be president of the District Congress Committee of Jalgaon in 2004.
 In 2005, an election by secret ballot was held for the position.
 He contested the election but lost to his opponent, V. G. Patil, by 13 votes.

-V. G. Patil was a professor of English in a Jalgaon college that was affiliated to the North Maharashtra University.
+Vishram Girdhar "V. G." Patil was a professor of English in a Jalgaon college that was affiliated to the North Maharashtra University.
 After his election, he instituted an enquiry into misappropriation of funds collected for felicitation of Pratibha Patil and for tsunami relief.
 On 21 September 2005, he was murdered near his house in broad daylight.
 The local police arrested two alleged assailants, Raju Mali and Raju Sonawane, but were then instructed by officials in Mumbai to transfer the case to the CID.
 In a letter to the police, Patil's widow, Rajani Patil, accused Ulhas Patil, a former Indian National Congress Member of Parliament from Jalagaon, and G. N. Patil as conspirators.